🧠 Brainy API Reference

 })Parameters:

-Returns: Promise<Relation[]> - Matching relationships
+Returns: Promise<Relation[]> - Matching relationships (each with subtype at top level when set)

 Batch Operations